 Global leader, having a global impact by delivering robust services and innovative outcomes to improve the treatments and lives of blood cancer patients.

-The ALLG exists to improve the treatment and the lives of patients with leukaemia, lymphoma and other haematological malignancies by advancing leading edge clinical trials in Australasia, and to be regarded by the local and international community as the peak research body for these diseases within our geographical areas of operation and influence.
+To improve the treatment and the lives of patients with leukaemia, lymphoma and other haematological malignancies by advancing ‘leading edge’ clinical trials in Australasia, and to be regarded by the local and international community as the peak research body for these diseases within our geographical areas of operation and influence.